Vinyl Group (ASX:VNL) is finding its groove in 2025

 The company’s growth is expected to accelerate in the months ahead

-The latest half-yearly and Q3 financial results from Vinyl Group indicate growth momentum is set to continue from FY24 onwards.
-Obviously because the company is now a combined portfolio of brands, rather than just being Jaxsta, but all of the individual brands have been performing well, and this will be reflected in future results.
+With every result from Vinyl Group, the momentum continues to build.
+Obviously this is partly because the company is now a combined portfolio of brands, rather than just being Jaxsta, but all of the individual brands have been performing well, and this will be reflected in future results.

 A high-potential aggregation of music brands